 The main value for the shareholder is the revaluation of the company's assets in accordance with the Net Tangible Asset Value according to EPRA.

-Based on their active management through repositioning and leasing in the marketplace, an intrinsic value is obtained which becomes a greater value of the underlying assets of the Company, which in turn translates into a higher share price on the stock markets.
+Based on their active management through repositioning and leasing in the marketplace, an intrinsic value is obtained which becomes a greater value of the underlying assets of the Company, which should be reflected over time in a higher stock market value of the company although the company cannot guarantee the evolution or performance of the share price.